 Portland, OR 97213

-Membership: Dr. Alon Kramer
+Publications, Marketing, and Governance: Dr. Alon Kramer

 After receiving my DVM degree from UC Davis, I completed a year-long internship, after which I returned to UC Davis for a 3-year small animal surgery residency.
 Upon attaining ACVS board certification, I worked one year as staff surgeon at a Santa Cruz, California referral practice.
 I then joined a multi-specialty practice in Portland, where I was an associate surgeon for more than three years.
 I Then joined Cornell University Veterinary Specialists, a multi-specialty private/academic hybrid advanced care facility in their New England location, where I had a central role in creating, establishing and operating the hospital’s surgery department.
 My family and I underestimated our deep ties to, and affection for the Pacific Northwest area, and we returned to the Portland area in 2012, when we established OREV, a locally and independently operated specialty clinic.